Pavel-Durov/pynetwork/README.md

 # Pynetwork

-Designed to run as Linux crontab job on Raspberry Pi, for network ping/upload/download speed mesurements and analysis.
+Designed to run as Linux crontab job on Raspberry Pi, for network ping/upload/download speed measurements and analysis.

 ## Usage